Riemann-Hilbert problems from Donaldson-Thomas theory: Quadratic differentials and exact WKB analysis

 \subsection{Voros symbols}

 The weak Riemann-Hilbert problem (see Remark \ref{oh}(iii)) defined by the above BPS structures can be solved using exact WKB analysis of an associated Schr{\"o}dinger equation.
 This was essentially proved by Iwaki and Nakanishi \cite{IN} following Gaiotto, Moore and Neitzke \cite{GMN2}.
-Here we just give a brief summary.

 Suppose given a quadratic differential $(S,q)$ as above.
 Let us also choose a projective structure on the Riemann surface $S$.\footnote{ If the quadratic differential $q$ has a double pole at a point $p\in S$ one should assume that this projective structure (represented in \cite{IN} by the term $Q_2(z)$) also has a pole of a particular form \cite[Assumption 2.5]{IN}.} We can then invariantly consider the holomorphic Schr{\"o}dinger equation